lucas-salves/ultimateTil/linux/pretty-print-json-file-in-terminal.md

 # Pretty print JSON with jq command

 jq is a command line JSON processor.
-You can use it to slice, filer, map and transform structured data.
+You can use it to filter, slicing, prettyfy  or iterate over a json file.

 ### jq Installation